jc9536/AdvancedPsychStats_1/Assignment_1.md

 distinct correlation since they are both random samples.
 Observing both of the plots, the plot with 100 values is more clearly random, but the plot with 10 values also shows a non-correlational relationship between the points.
-Furthermore, the high standard deviation for the sample with 100 values tells us that the data is greatly dispersed in relation to the mean, which deters a correlation between the values.
+Furthermore, the high standard deviation for both samples tell us that the data is greatly dispersed in relation to the mean, which deters a correlation between the values.

-What was different was that the sample of 100 values has a greater difference between the mean and median, which tells us that it is even more skewed towards the left compared to the sample of 10 values.
-This is most likely due to the fact that in a sample with more data values, the mean underestimates the most common values in a negatively skewed distribution.
-Also, the higher

 # Question 3